 Activity Tags

 Tags in activity items can help you categorize and analyze your communications.
 For example, you may want to prioritize a task with an #important tag, or track excellent work done by your team with a #wow tag.
-The 10 most commonly used tags in the project appear at the top of the Activity feed.
+The 10 most commonly used tags in the project appear at the top of the Activity Feed.
 You can click these tags to filter activity items.

 Activity tags can be reported using a List of Notes report with “Note: Tags” as the limiting criteria.